Cost: $195/person

 • Exploring personal and cultural bias and its impact

-• How to use high-level communication skills
+• How to use high-level communication skills that build safety and trust

 • Motivational Interviewing to elicit client preferences

-• Ethical responsibilities of Recovery Coaches
+• Ethical responsibilities of Recovery Coaches supporting vulnerable populations

 • Creating environments and processes that are LGBTQ+ inclusive